krzysiekbienias/numeraire/README.md

 [Sensitivity Analysis](#SensitivityAnalysis)
 [Utils](#Utils)

-## Instalation
+## Installation
 To use the package you need to clone the repository first.
-The package itself has a numerous dependencies and it is better to isolate environment for this module.
+The package itself has a numerous dependencies, and it is better to isolate environment for this module.
-## Dependecies
+## Dependencies
 To run the code smoothly a User must first import QuantLib library and Django Tailwind.
 From QuantLib we leverage only calendar schedule and lifecycle of trades.
 Django provides framework for FrondEnd.
 All analytical formula are implemented from scratch.

 ## Structure
 ```